Circuit breakers: features and functions

 In order to calculate and select a circuit breaker, the following basic parameters must be taken into account.

 • Rated operating voltage (Ue).
-It is the voltage at which the switch operates in the conditions of the installation without disturbance.
-It is common that the switches have different nominal voltage ranges, with different behaviors between them, as well as voltage values in case of disturbances in the installation.
+It is the voltage at which the circuit- breakers operates in the conditions of the installation without disturbance.
+It is common that the circuit- breakers have different rated voltage ranges, with different behaviors between them, as well as voltage values in case of disturbances in the installation.

 • Rated current (In).
 It is the maximum current value that can indefinitely circulate by a circuit breaker, without exceeding the admissible temperature values of the current carrying components.

 • Adjustment of the thermal trip current (Ith).
 It is the current above which the circuit breaker will trip in case of overload.